mstksg/dhall-typed/README.md

     aren't `Kind` (so `Kind -> Kind` fields are not allowed).
 This implementation allows them, and it would be somewhat complicated to special-case this limitation.
+*   Let statements cannot bind anything lower-level than their final result.
+    This means that things like `let x = 10 in Natural` is disallowed.
+If your `let` produces a type, then you can't bind terms; if you produce a kind, you can't bind types or terms, etc.  In practice this should not be too big of a deal because, while this is allowed in Dhall, you can never actually *use* such a binding in the result anyway.

 Todo
 ----

+### Critical conceptual issues

+*   Normalization of type function application, which allows for values of such types.
+This is pretty important, and comes up a lot in Dhall, so this is a pretty critical deficiency.
+*   Kind-polymorphic values.
+This isn't as big a deal, but it still seems important to an extent.

 ### Currently incomplete, but just a matter of work